Cellular agriculture: Coffee

-In 2021, media outlets reported that the world's first synthetic coffee products have been created by two biotechnology companies, still awaiting regulatory approvals for near-term commercialization.
+In 2021, media outlets reported that the world's first synthetic coffee products have been created by two biotechnology companies awaiting regulatory approval for near-term commercialization.
 Such products – which can be produced via cellular agriculture in bioreactors and for which multiple companies' R&D have acquired substantial funding – may have equal or highly similar effects, composition and taste as natural products but use less water, generate less carbon emissions, require less labor and cause no deforestation.
 Cell-cultured coffee is a much more radical approach to the multiple challenges that traditional coffee is facing.
 While 100% coffee, cell-cultured coffee is cultivated in the lab from coffee cells to deliver, after drying, a powder that can be roasted and extracted.